-Our BSc (Hons) Operating Department Practice degree is ideal if you’re seeking a rewarding career as a specialist operating department practitioner working alongside surgeons, anaesthetists, nurses and healthcare colleagues to deliver safe surgery.
-We’ll support you to gain the skills and knowledge needed to provide a high standard of patient-focused care during the anaesthetic, surgical and recovery phases of surgical procedures.
+Our HCPC-approved BSc (Hons) Operating Department Practice degree is ideal if you’re seeking a rewarding career as a registered operating department practitioner working alongside surgeons, anaesthetists, nurses and healthcare colleagues to deliver safe patient-focused care.
+We’ll support you to gain the skills and knowledge needed to provide a high standard of care during the anaesthetic, surgical and recovery phases of a patient’s surgical journey.

 Operating department practitioners (ODPs) are highly specialised healthcare professionals who work with patients of all ages in operating theatres and other perioperative environments.
-There is a shortage of qualified ODPs in the UK, so the career opportunities are excellent.
+There’s a shortage of qualified ODPs in the UK, so the career opportunities are excellent.

-You’ll spend most of your time in clinical practice placements at our partner Trusts, learning the realities of life as an ODP.
+The greater part of your studies will be centred in clinical placement at one of our partner trusts, learning the realities of life as an ODP.
 Study at the University will complement and enhance your learning in the workplace.
 We’ll support you as you gain core clinical skills and an extensive knowledge of specialist equipment and drugs.
 Developing team-working, leadership and management skills will be an essential part of your training, and we’ll encourage you as you learn to support and reassure patients on an emotional level, helping them to cope with the stress of surgery.

 As an ODP, no two days will be the same.
 Our dynamic and multi-disciplinary course team will work to prepare you to manage the care of patients scheduled for routine procedures as well as respond to life-threatening emergencies.

 - Location: The University of Bolton

 - UCAS code: B991

 - The course is approved by the Health and Care Professions Council (HCPC) and on successful completion you’ll be eligible to register as a qualified operating department practitioner (ODP).